-The word Pangolin comes from ‘penggulung,’ a Malay word for roller.
-Pangolins are the only mammals wholly covered in scale.
+The word Pangolin is Malay word, coming from ‘penggulung,’ which means ‘roller’.
+Pangolins are the only mammal fully covered in scales.
 These scales are used to protect themselves from predators in the wild.
 When startled, a pangolin will cover its head with its front legs, exposing its scales to any potential predator.
-If touched or grabbed pangolins will roll up into a ball, while the sharp scales on the tail can be used to lash out.
+If touched or grabbed pangolins roll up into a ball, while the sharp scales on the tail can be used to lash out.

 Pangolins eat ants, termites and larvae and are often known as “the scaly anteater.”
-Because they have no teeth, pangolins pick up food with their sticky tongues.
+Because they have no teeth, pangolins use their sticky tongues to pick up their food.

 THERE ARE EIGHT SPECIES OF PANGOLIN